Feeenland/5204_web_application/README.md

 It will create a folder named vendor.

 Because scss is used here, a watcher must be activated if you want to change scss/css.
 Run `gulp watch`
- this will now automatically open a browser with a live server of the project. this command will run the gulpfile.js file and inside it the watch function.
+ this will now automatically open a browser with a live server of the project template. this command will run the gulpfile.js file and inside it the watch function.

 What the watcher actually does is: